What tax avoidance is, what can happen to you if you enter into a tax avoidance scheme and how to get help to settle your tax affairs.

-You may end up in court if you don’t pay the tax and National Insurance contributions you owe.
-HMRC wins around 8 out of 10 avoidance cases heard in court.
+You may end up in court if you do not pay the tax and National Insurance contributions you owe.
+HMRC wins around 9 out of 10 avoidance cases heard in court.
 If you lose you could face life-changing bills, with legal costs on top of the tax you owe, penalties and growing interest.

 Treat you as a high-risk taxpayer

-This means HMRC will closely scrutinise all of your tax affairs in future, not just your use of the avoidance scheme.
+This means HMRC will closely inspect all of your tax affairs in future, not just your use of the avoidance scheme.

 If you think you might be in a scheme